python/cpython/Doc/library/pathlib.rst

    If the source is a directory and *dirs_exist_ok* is false (the default), a :exc:`FileExistsError` is raised if the target is an existing directory.
-   If *dirs_exists_ok* is true, the copying operation will continue if it encounters existing directories, and files within the destination tree will be overwritten by corresponding files from the source tree.
+   If *dirs_exists_ok* is true, the copying operation will overwrite existing files within the destination tree with corresponding files from the source tree.

    If *preserve_metadata* is false (the default), only directory structures and file data are guaranteed to be copied.
 Set *preserve_metadata* to true to ensure that file and directory permissions, flags, last access and modification times, and extended attributes are copied where supported.
    This argument has no effect when copying files on Windows (where metadata is always preserved).

    If *ignore* is given, it should be a callable accepting one argument: a